Djokovic, Sharapova win in 'brutal' weather at Australian Open

 "Good luck to them," he said.
 "I think sometimes, yeah, we put our body at risk.
 Just be smart.
 If you have to give up, it's not a shame."

-Monfils appeared to be the player most affected Thursday.
+Monfils appeared to be the player most troubled Thursday.
 No players retired and men's fifth seed Dominic Thiem even engineered a two-set comeback, rallying against American Denis Kudla 6-7 (6-8) 3-6 6-3 6-2 6-3.

-Two-time grand slam champion Garbine Muguruza and Briton Johanna Konta were upset in the open women's draw but neither blamed the conditions, while Maria Sharapova set up a blockbuster clash with resurgent 2016 champion Angelique Kerber.
+Two-time grand slam champion Garbine Muguruza and Johanna Konta were upset in the open women's draw but neither blamed the conditions, while Maria Sharapova set up a blockbuster clash with resurgent 2016 champion Angelique Kerber.

+Stan Wawrinka lost to 97th ranked American Tennys Sandgren 6-2 6-1 6-4, clearly not at his best in his first event since knee surgery and his own six-month layoff, but pal and defending champion Roger Federer eased past Jan-Lennard Struff 6-4 6-4 7-6 (7-4) to close play Thursday.

+"I wouldn't have minded to play during the day," Federer said.
+"I hope I thrive under those conditions, too, because if you want to get to the top you gotta be able to play in all conditions."

-Wimbledon champion Muguruza suffered from full body cramps amid the heat in Brisbane earlier in January and withdrew mid-tournament in Sydney, foreshadowing a rocky Australian Open.
+Wimbledon champion Muguruza suffered from full body cramps amid the heat in Brisbane earlier in January and then withdrew mid-tournament in Sydney, foreshadowing a rocky Australian Open.

-Sure enough, world No. 88 Hsieh Su-wei of Taiwan defeated Muguruza 7-6 (7-1) 6-4, while twice grand slam semifinalist Konta -- downed by Hsieh at the French Open last May -- fell to lucky loser Bernarda Pera 6-4 7-5.
+Sure enough, world No. 88 Hsieh Su-wei of Taiwan defeated Muguruza 7-6 (7-1) 6-4 and twice grand slam semifinalist Konta -- downed by Hsieh at the French Open last May -- succumbed to lucky loser Bernarda Pera 6-4 7-5.

 Kerber on a roll